Always From Scratch

 The most abundant flavor is the sage which is leveled out by the bright lemon wine sauce and savory prosciutto.

-Is Saltimbocca difficult to make?
+Is Chicken Saltimbocca difficult to make?

 Yes.
 A Restaurant-style chicken saltimbocca is a difficult dish but can absolutely be mastered by reading THIS BLOG.
 It's important to know what steps are coming next because everything happens quickly with saltimbocca.
 It took me a couple of times to get the sauce right!

-What Should I Serve with Saltimbocca?
+What Should I Serve with Chicken Saltimbocca?

 • I love a good vegetable side dish with saltimbocca so I'd make the Italian Cabbage, Italian Lacinato Kale, or Maple Bacon Brussels sprouts!

-• This dish would also go great with a bowl of soup like white bean and lentil soup or creamy mushroom mascarpone soup.
+• This dish would also go great with a bowl of soup like White Bean and Lentil Soup or Creamy Mushroom Mascarpone Soup.

 • Nothing goes great with a classic Italian dish like a classic Italian dessert.
-Share some Pistachio-cream tiramisu or Rainbow Cookie Cake after.
+Share some Pistachio-Cream Tiramisu or Rainbow Cookie Cake after.

 Our Favorite Italian Classics